Saeka03/Saeka03/README.md

 ### Hi there 👋
-I'm **Saeka**, a passionate Systems Engineer with 6 years of experience, currently diving deep into web development.
+I'm **Saeka**, a passionate web developer dedicated to creating clean, user-friendly websites and applications.

 ---